On this page, we give you a general overview of:

 Individually, they have a range of other functions, from enabling organs to develop and function properly (vitamin B1) to aiding with digestion (vitamin B3), supporting the production of insulin (vitamin B6) or helping in the creation of red blood cells (vitamin B12).

-When working together, vitamin B and magnesium:
+When working together, the benefits of vitamin B and magnesium are:

 - promote normal function of the nervous system and normal psychological function

 - reduce tiredness and fatigue

 Your body doesn’t produce vitamin B naturally, so your intake depends on your diet and any supplements you take.
 As vitamin B and magnesium don’t affect each other’s absorption inside your body, you’ll find that many supplements combine the two.